The road to prosperity as a real estate agent begins with prospecting.

 Not what you’d expect of the generation that grew up with tech?
 Well, funnily enough, they appreciate companies that speak directly to them and offer a personalized experience to show they value their business.
 (On a related note, a Canada Post study also determined that direct mail can be 20% more persuasive than digital media2.)

-Learn about the best software for real estate agents that’ll help you master the art of communicating with your clients.
+Learn about the best software for real estate agents that’ll help you master the art of prospecting and closing on deals with clients.

 How to craft real estate letters that sell